|

 depth and shading to fabric portraits which at a distance often look like

-photographs.
-Fusible products have enabled fiber artists to cut and apply
+products have enabled fiber artists to cut and apply

 tiny pieces of fabric in creating amazing painterly effects.
 Stitching with invisible thread has eliminated grueling handwork and enables fiber